ad12/DOSMA/README.md

 # MRI Knee Tissue Segmentation

-This pipeline allows for the segmentation of femoral, tibial, and patellar cartilage and the meniscus using pretrained Unet 2D model.

-Details for the pretrained Unet 2D model can be found [here ADD SOURCE](google.com).
+This pipeline is an open-source pipeline for MRI image segmentation, registration, and quantitative analysis.

 ## Installation
 Download this repo to a location on your disk.
-Create a folder named _weights_ in this repo.
-Download the pretrained weights from this [Google Drive](https://drive.google.com/drive/u/0/folders/1VtVzOAS6VbFzpEi9Fivy6BgcMubfFlL-) into the _weights_ folder. **Do not rename these files**.
+Request for pretrained weights from this [Google Drive](https://drive.google.com/drive/u/0/folders/1VtVzOAS6VbFzpEi9Fivy6BgcMubfFlL-).
+Save these weights in an accessible location. **Do not rename these files**.

-### Shell interface
+## Shell interface
-To run the program from a shell, run `python -m opt/path/generate_mask.py` with the flags detailed below. `opt/path` is the path to the file `generate_mask.py`
+To run the program from a shell, run `python -m opt/path/pipeline` with the flags detailed below. `opt/path` is the path to the file `python`

 Note this program is meant to be run from the command line.
 As a results, all import statements are local imports.

 #### Flags
 Required: